TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/kubernetes/configuration/_index.md

       # Base64 encoded GCP credentials.json file.
       # One option is to run `$ cat <credentials>.json | base64`.
       credentials:
+    local: # Local Blob via a PV(C).
+The PVC must support the `ReadWriteMany` access mode.
+      pvc: # Name of the PVC.
   cluster:
     keys: # See preparation section.
   http: